mchype99/Fibonacci/README.md

 # Fibonacci
-Program that calculates and displays a Fibonacci series given the first 2 number.
+Program that calculates and displays a Fibonacci series given the first 2 numbers.